 - Failure to restore suspended registration.

-- Failure to re-continue studies within a period of two years.
+- Failure to re-continue studies within a period of two consecutive semester.

 - Disciplinary action or admission obtained on false documents.